 Multimedia Message Transfer Status: this data object:

-- shall contain the status of the submission of a Multimedia Message.
-It consists of the "MM1_submit.RES" message described in TS 123 140 [37]; - or shall not be present in the case of a retrieval.
+- Shall contain the status of the submission of a Multimedia Message.
+It consists of the "MM1_submit.RES" message described in TS 123 140 [37]; - Shall not be present in the case of a retrieval.